mrevanngo/LOL-statistical-analysis/README.md

 <iframe src="assets/comeback_by_league.html" width="800" height="500" frameborder="0"></iframe>

-The relationship between gold difference at 15 minutes and win rate shows a clear positive correlation—teams with larger gold leads at 15 minutes win more frequently.
+The relationship between gold difference at 15 minutes and win rate shows a clear positive correlation--teams with larger gold leads at 15 minutes win more frequently.
 However, teams behind by 1,500-3,000 gold still win approximately 30-40% of their games, demonstrating that comebacks are possible.

 <iframe src="assets/winrate_vs_gold.html" width="800" height="500" frameborder="0"></iframe>